etkom/password-creator/README.md

 University of Birmingham Front-end team provided the array of characters that were used including the HTML and CSS elements.
 I contributed the javascript codes

+Also, here's a link to the repository https://github.com/etkom/password-creator